Haufe-Lexware/wicked.haufe.io/doc/deploying-locally.md

 # Deploying an API Portal locally

 In order to deploy an API portal locally on your development machine, you may follow these steps.
-These steps will hopefully lead to success, but be aware that there are alternate possibilities of deploying, specifically when you have multiple environments.
-This is not taken into consideration for this simplistic tutorial.

 ## Create a configuration